 The Spring 2019 poll was conducted over a two-week period (02/11/19 – 02/24/19).

-The UT Tyler-Texas Opinion Survey poll was conducted by telephone using live callers October 15 to 28, 2018 with a scientifically selected random target sample (provided by the firm Survey Sampling International) of 6000 Texas registered voters, 18 or older.
+The UT Tyler-Texas Opinion Survey was conducted by telephone using live callers February 11 to 24, 2019 with a scientifically selected random target sample (provided by the firm Survey Sampling International) of 5600 Texas registered voters, 18 or older.
 During a two-week period, forty-students called these registered voters on landlines and cell phones.
-The overall response rate was 8%, with a cooperation rate of 44%.
-This allowed us to generate a sample of 400 registered voters by phone.
+The overall response rate was 9%, with a cooperation rate of 42%.
+This allowed us to generate a sample of 352 registered voters by phone.